 - Work cooperatively and constructively with fellow workers and members of the public to provide public service of the highest quality and quantity;

-- Operate standard office equipment and a personal computer including program applications appropriate to assigned duties;
+- Operate standard office equipment, including a personal computer using program applications appropriate to assigned duties;

 Acceptable Experience and Training

-- High school diploma or GED equivalency is required with coursework in accounting, bookkeeping, or related field preferred; and
+- High school diploma or GED equivalency and Bachelor’s degree in Accounting, or a closely related field is required; and

-- Three (3) years accounting or bookkeeping experience is required; or
+- Three (3) years progressively responsible accounting experience is required; or

 - Any equivalent combination of experience and training which provides the knowledge and abilities necessary to perform the work.

 - Professional certification as a Certified Public Accountant (CPA), Certified Public Finance Officer (CPFO) or Certified Government Financial Planner (CGFM) preferred, but not required;